All the Best Things To Do In Long Beach with Kids

 401-435 Shoreline Village Dr., Long Beach, CA 90802

 Shoreline Village has it all, in one charming setting.
-A variety of restaurants, speciality shops, and fun kid-friendly activities await you here.
+A variety of restaurants, specialty shops, and fun kid-friendly activities await you here.
 Whether you choose to rent a bicycle or take a tour on a Segway, go for a ride on the classic carousel, or play some arcade games, Shoreline Village offers entertainment for all the members of your family.

 The Queen Mary